What to do in Prague – 25 Best Places to Visit in Prague

 Hotel Clementin – the narrowest house in Prague!

-The capital and the largest city in the Czech Republic, the heart of Europe, one of the most beautiful cities in the world, the golden #UNESCO city of a hundred spires, a majestic place with an unforgettable atmosphere, one of the most visited cities in the world… Let’s take a look at some of the best places within the country’s best attraction – Prague!
+The heart of Europe, the golden #UNESCO city of a hundred spires, a majestic place with an unforgettable atmosphere, one of the most visited cities in the world… Let’s take a look at some of the best places within the country’s best attraction – Prague!

 Old town square, What to do in Prague, Czech Republic